Ex-Microsoft employee charged with leaking trade secrets to blogger

+TORONTO, Jan 23 Canada's main stock index fell on Monday, pressured by lower oil prices and risk of a more protectionist United States under its new president, Donald Trump.

-A former employee of Microsoft Corp (MSFT.O) is facing criminal charges after he allegedly passed trade secrets to a blogger in France, U.S. court documents showed.
+March 20 A former employee of Microsoft Corp is facing criminal charges after he allegedly passed trade secrets to a blogger in France, U.S. court documents showed.

 Russian national Alex Kibkalo, a former Microsoft employee in Lebanon and Russia, admitted to Microsoft investigators that he provided confidential company documents and information to the blogger, documents from a Seattle federal court showed.